imreallynameless/ConuHacks-JKHL/README.md

 Prize: 4 x 500$ cheque, with an office visit & interview

-We use 'stars' of varying sizes to indicate how
+We use 'stars' of varying sizes to indicate how big (volume) each message is.
+Stars that are larger will last longer and be bigger.
+We will have an axis where it increases as the stock price increases and what not